Itisben/Parallel-OM/README.md

 of O) to insert 10, 000, 000 items.
 In this way, we obtain a maximum number of triggered relabel procedures.

-The above is to test the paralle version of the OM data structure.
+The above is to test the parallel version of the OM data structure.
 To test the sequential version of OM data structure, we use the cmd line like:

 `./core -I 10000000 -w 0 -l 2 -t 20`

-Here, `-w 0` means sequential running and `-l 2` means not using lock for sychronization.
+Here, `-w 0` means sequential running, and `-l 2` means not using lock for synchronization.

 # Executing with Script
-1. To test the paralle running time by varing the number of workers, the experiments can run with the script `~/experiments/OM-Test.sh`.
+1. To test the parallel running time by varying the number of workers, the experiments can run with the script `~/experiments/OM-Test.sh`.
-2. To test the scalability by varing the size of the ordered list, the experiments can run with the script `~/experiments/OM-Test-2.sh`.
+2. To test the scalability by varying the size of the ordered list, the experiments can run with the script `~/experiments/OM-Test-2.sh`.